What is the HR Role in Sustainability?

 What are some examples of sustainable HR practices?

 Theory is all well and good but reality can be quite different.
-So how can sustainable HR link in to the core pillars of profit, planet and people?
+So how can sustainable HR link into the core pillars of profit, planet and people?
 And what does that look like in terms of sustainable HR practices that a business can reasonably achieve?

 Profit